Requirements for a processing-node quantum repeater on a real-world fiber grid

-Treating services and the protocols that implement them separately has two distinct advantages for our simulations.
+Treating services and their implementation separately has two distinct advantages for our simulations.
 First, it allows us to easily run the same protocols on different types of simulated hardware.
-Take for example a repeater protocol that first generates entanglement on one side, then on another, and then performs an entanglement swap.
-When it wants to perform a swap, the protocol will make a request of the local entanglement-swap service.
-The protocol does not need to know what type of protocol actually implements the swap.
+Take as example performing an entanglement swap in the broader context of a repeater chain.
+To do so, the repeater protocol will place a request with the local entanglement-swap service.
+The repeater protocol does not need to know how the swap is implemented.
 On an abstract quantum processor, it can be implemented using a CNOT gate, while on an ion trap, it can be implemented using a Mølmer–Sørensen gate.
 Second, it allows for a modular stack of protocols, where protocols implementing a specific service can easily be interchanged.
 In the example of the repeater protocol, requests are made of an entanglement-generation service before the swap can be performed.
 If the protocol runs on an NV node, entanglement could either be generated using a single-click or double-click protocol.
 Switching between these two modes is easily realized by changing the protocol that implements the entanglement-generation service.
 Again, the repeater-node protocol does not need to be adapted. \\

 The main interface of the repeater chain itself is also defined by a service.
 The service implemented by the repeater chain is a link-layer service \cite{dahlberg2019link, pompiliExperimentalDemonstrationEntanglement2021}, which provides robust entanglement generation between the end nodes of the chain.
 These requests should be put on the end nodes of the chain, which activates a protocol that uses a messaging service to put requests on the SWAP-ASAP repeater services defined on the repeater nodes of the network.
 When the end-node protocols confirm they share entanglement (using a protocol that tracks entanglement in the network based on the classical communication shared by nodes), an appropriate output message is returned by the service.
 This is the cue that we use in our simulations to collect the density matrix of the created state and the time it took to create it. \\